visual-framework/vf-core/tools/vf-component-library/src/site/guidance/accessibility.md

 ## Reality <a id="reality"></a>

-It can seem easy to believe that users with an impalement are rare, but [they are common](https://www.powermapper.com/blog/website-accessibility-disability-statistics/):
+It can seem easy to believe that users with an impairment are rare, but [they are common](https://www.powermapper.com/blog/website-accessibility-disability-statistics/):

 - Dyslexia is measured between 20% to 35%,
 - A form of color blindness is 8% of men,